asaiyume/ip/AI.md

 ## Implementation Summary

-All increments from Level-0 through A-CodingStandard were implemented using AI assistance with minimal manual coding.
-This includes all Level increments (0-9) and A-increments (MoreOOP, Packages, Gradle, JUnit, Jar, JavaDoc, CodingStandard) with proper Git branching workflow.
+All increments from Level-0 through Week 4 submission were implemented using AI assistance with minimal manual coding.
+This includes all Level increments (0-10) and A-increments (MoreOOP, Packages, Gradle, JUnit, Jar, JavaDoc, CodingStandard, Checkstyle, Varargs) with proper Git branching workflow.

 ## Increment-by-Increment AI Usage